 - Diarrhea

 Eye redness and mild respiratory symptoms are the most predominant among recent U.S. cases.
-In severe cases, symptoms can either worsen or new symptoms will develop.
+In severe cases, symptoms either worsen or new symptoms develop.
 Seek medical attention immediately if the symptoms listed below develop.

 - High fever